yichizhang318/NLP_Search_Query_Recommendaiton/README.md

 # Home Depot Search Term Recommendation

-This project was innovated from experience of a college friend  of mine who recently bought his first house and sought for items on home improvement websites like Home Depot.
+This project idea came to me from experience of a college friend  of mine who recently bought his first house and sought for items on home improvement websites like Home Depot.
 He went through a headache that *these websites sometimes return irrelevant products that he eventually lost patient on searching*.
-If this phenomenon goes viral, busiensses will lose significantly amount of revenue. <br>
+If this phenomenon goes viral, busiensses will lose significant amount of revenue. <br>